-Cancer Level of evidence Epidemiological evidence Conjunctival cancer Sufficient Consistent evidence of increased risk Statistically significant RR (mostly between 12 and 15) in 4 large cohort studies and in 4 case-control studies (150 cases).
-Potential co-factor: Ultraviolet radiation Non-melanoma skin cancer Sufficient Consistent evidence of increased risk At least 19 studies, most of which reported statistically significant RR (ranging between 1.5 and 6 with a few studies ranging up to 20) in over 15 cohorts.
-Risks found in HIV-1-infected and AIDS population. mRR = 2.76 (95% CI = 2.55-2.98); 6 cohorts (Diagnosis verified via cancer registry.)
+Cancer Level of Evidence Epidemiological Evidence Conjunctival Sufficient Consistent evidence of increased risk. cancer Statistically significant RR (mostly between 6 and 8) in 4 large cohort studies and in 4 case-control studies (150 cases).
+Potential co-factor: Ultraviolet radiation Non-melanoma Sufficient Consistent evidence of increased risk. skin cancer At least 19 studies, most of which reported statistically significant RR (ranging between 1.5 and 6 with a few studies ranging up to 20) in over 15 cohorts.
+Risks found in HIV-1-infected and AIDS population. mRR = 2.76 (95% CI = 2.55-2.98); 6 cohorts.
+(Diagnosis verified via cancer registry.)
 Significant association with HIV-1 RNA in blood in one study.
-Lung cancer Limited .Consistent evidence for increase risk At least 48 cohort studies, most of which reported statistically significant RRs (between 1.5 and 6). mRR = 2.7 (95% CI = 1.9-3.9); 7 studies, 1,016 cases (Grulich et al. 2007) mRR = 2.6 (95% CI = 2.1-3.1); 13 studies, 847 cases (Shiels et al. 2009) Smoking explains some but not all the excess risk; residual confounding may be present 7/8 cohort studies that controlled for smoking or modeled bias from smoking found elevated risks for smoking; 6/7 were statistically significant.
+Lung cancer Limited Consistent evidence for increased risk.
+At least 48 cohort studies, most of which reported statistically significant RRs (between 1.5 and 6). mRR = 2.7 (95% CI = 1.9-3.9); 7 studies, 1,016 cases (Grulich et al. 2007). mRR = 2.6 (95% CI = 2.1-3.1); 13 studies, 847 cases (Shiels et al. 2009).
+Smoking explains some but not all the excess risk; residual confounding may be present.
+7/8 cohort studies that controlled for smoking or modeled bias from smoking found elevated risks for smoking; 6/7 were statistically significant.
 Mechanism not known; does not appear to be related to immunosuppression.